-The benefits listed in the chart below are in addition to the dental and vision benefits listed in the Medical Benefits Chart.
+The benefits listed in the chart below are in addition to the dental and vision benefits, as well as the MedMutual MyChoice benefits, listed in the Medical Benefits Chart.

 DENTAL BENEFIT

 Under the Optional Supplemental benefits package, we cover up to a maximum of \$1,000 per calendar year for the Comprehensive Dental Services listed below.